Homicide Charges Demand Skilled, Proactive Defense From A Lapeer Homicide Defense Attorney

 Manslaughter is punishable by no more than 15 years in prison.
 Manslaughter cases can be complicated, but as an experienced homicide lawyer, I am ready to take on the challenge.

-Building A Defense For Homicide Charges
+A Lapeer Homicide Defense Attorney Building A Defense For You

 I do not rely on plea deals to pursue favorable outcomes for my clients.
 I prepare each case with the mindset of taking it to court.
 You have the right to defend yourself and fight back against the allegations, and I am very comfortable presenting arguments before a Michigan judge or jury.
 One misstep in your case could profoundly affect the outcome, so it is crucial to work with a lawyer who has actually tried a murder or manslaughter case to verdict.